roelmagdaleno/wp-callout-box/readme.txt

 == Description ==

 The callout box includes an icon, and the post content.
-The plugin uses [Heroicons](https://heroicons.com) and  [php-heroicons](https://github.com/roelmagdaleno/php-heroicons) PHP package.
+This plugin uses [Heroicons](https://heroicons.com) and  [php-heroicons](https://github.com/roelmagdaleno/php-heroicons) PHP package.

 ### Icons